IngridFuentes/web-wise/README.md

+###WebWise

-WebWise - AI-Powered Baseline Compatibility Checker Overview
+AI-Powered Baseline Compatibility Checker

+Overview
 WebWise is a Visual Studio Code extension that helps web developers instantly check whether CSS, JavaScript, and HTML features are baseline-compatible across major browsers.
 It integrates real-time diagnostics, AI-powered recommendations, and quick fixes directly into the developer workflow.
 How It Works